cmigpereira/LandingJobs-DataChallenge/README.md

 You can learn more about each model in the respective *Readme.md* inside each model's folder.

-## Run locally the app
+## Run the app locally

-In order to run locally the app, you just need to install the required packages listed in *requirements.txt* and run:
+In order to run the app locally, you just need to install the required packages listed in *requirements.txt* and run:
 ```
 streamlit run streamlit_app.py
 ```